 President, Graduate Student Organization (GSO) for Physics and Astronomy, 2015-2016

-Click here for a copy of my current CV
+Click here for a copy of my full CV

-I was born and raised in Hong Kong!
-In 2007, I moved to Hawaii with my family and completed high school in 2009.
-After brief attendance at the University of Hawaii at Manoa, I moved to California and obtained my bachelor's degree in physics and mathematics from the University of San Francisco.
-Immediately after that, I moved to New Jersey for graduate study in Astrophysics.
+I was born and raised in Hong Kong.
+In 2007, I moved to Honolulu, Hawaii with my family and attended Roosevelt High School (Go Rough Riders!).
+After that, I earned my Bachelor of Science in Physics and Mathematics from the University of San Francisco in California (Go Dons!).
+Immediately after that, I joined the Department of Physics and Astronomy at Rutgers University for graduate study in Astrophysics.

 Use of Name